atorus-research/Tplyr/README.md

 Enough talking - let’s see some code.
-In these examples, we will be using data from the [PHUSE Test Data Factory](https://www.phusewiki.org/wiki/index.php?title=WG5_Project_09) based on the [original pilot project submission package](https://www.cdisc.org/sdtmadam-pilot-project).
+In these examples, we will be using data from the [PHUSE Test Data Factory](https://www.phusewiki.org/wiki/index.php?title=WG5_Project_09) based on the original pilot project submission package(https://www.cdisc.org/sdtmadam-pilot-project).
 Note: You can see our replication of the CDISC pilot using the PHUSE Test Data Factory data [here](https://github.com/atorus-research/CDISC_pilot_replication).